Halifax Lifetime ISA

 Can I lose money in a Lifetime ISA?

-If you invest in a Stocks and Shares LISA then your investments can rise and fall in value, so you could get back less than you invest.
+If you invest in a Stocks and Shares LISA, your investments can rise and fall in value, so you could get back less than you invested.

 What happens to my Lifetime ISA when I die?